alessio-b/quant/README.md

 #### Data - Qubit
 The Data in Quantum Circuits is represented by Qubits.
-Other than normal Bits, which can store a value of either 1 or 0, a Qubit can store an infinite variation of values.
+Other than normal Bits, which can store a value of either 1 or 0, a Qubit can store a Value of 0 or 1 or **Both**.
+Or in Mathematical Terms It's a [Vector](https://youtu.be/ozwodzD5bJM)
-Basically, it's a percentage of 0 and 1, it could be 60% 1 and 40% 0
+Means that the Qubit could be in the Position of 0 and 1 at the same time.
+> > > > **Phase?!**

 ![Imgur](https://i.imgur.com/VVIk613.png)

+The Image shown is a Blocj Sphere, it is a visual representation of a Single Qubit.
 *Image Credits: [ScienceMag](https://www.sciencemag.org/news/2020/07/biggest-flipping-challenge-quantum-computing)*

 #### Operations
-The Operations in Quantum Circuits is represented by Quantum Gates Different Gates do different things.
+The Operations in Quantum Circuits is represented by [Quantum Gates](https://youtu.be/gz5rjhiU4ao)
+Different Gates do different things.

+Hadamar Gate: 50/50 Probability
+Pauli Gates:
+	x --> Inverts X
+	y --> Inverts Y
+	z --> Inverts Z
+Phase Gate:

 #### Results
 The Results in Quantum Circuits is represented by Measurements